kubernetes-study-guide/Kubernetes-Study-Guide/Part-02/15_persistant_volume_claims/README.md

   Normal  Started    20m   kubelet, minikube  Started container
 ```

-## Testing our Persistant Volume.
+## Testing our Persistant Volume

 On the surface it looks like our mysql data will now be persistant.
 Let's now try to test this.
 We'll test this by creating a mysql session, create a new dummy db, then exit out, rebuild the pod, then see if that dummy db still exists.

 Now lets test this, first we install mysql client on our macbook:

 ```bash
 brew install mysql-client
 ```

 Now check if we can reach that port using nc or telnet: